Intrinsic Stabilizer Reduction and Generalized Donaldson-Thomas Invariants: Intrinsic Stabilizer Reduction

-\begin{thm} Let $\mM$ be an Artin stack of finite type over $\bC$ with affine diagonal.
-Moreover, suppose that $\pi \colon \mM \to M$ is a good moduli space morphism with $\pi$ of finite type and with affine diagonal.
-Then there exists a canonical DM stack $\tilde{\mM}$, called the Kirwan partial desingularization of $\mM$, together with a morphism $p \colon \tilde{\mM} \to \mM$.
-Moreover, $\tilde{\mM}$ admits a good moduli space $\tilde{M}$ and the induced morphism $\tilde{\mM} \to \tilde{M}$ is proper. \end{thm} \begin{proof} Let $\mM^{max}$ be the substack of $\mM$ whose points have stabilizers of the maximum possible dimension.
+As is the case with Kirwan blowups of schemes, $\hat{\mM}$ is a semistable locus $\hat{\mM} = (\mM^{\mathrm{intr}})^{ss}$, an open substack of a canonical Artin stack $\pi^{\mathrm{intr}} \colon \mM^{\mathrm{intr}} \to \mM$, called the intrinsic blowup of $\mM$. \end{thm-constr} \begin{proof} Let $\mM^{max}$ be the substack of $\mM$ whose points have stabilizers of the maximum possible dimension.
 This is a closed substack of $\mM$ with good moduli space $M^{max}$ (cf. \cite[Appendix B]{EdidinRydh} for details on the algebraic structure of $\mM^{max}$).
-For any closed point $x \in \mM^{max}$, applying Theorem~\ref{quot chart}, we have a cartesian diagram
+For any closed point $x \in \mM^{max}$, applying Theorem-Definition~\ref{quotient chart existence thm-def}, we have a Cartesian diagram